ethstorage/web3url-doc/basics/flatdirectory.md

 The following standard allows for the implementation of a standard API for file system directories within smart contracts.
 This standard provides basic functionality to read/write binary objects for any size, as well as allow reading/writing chunks of the object if the object is too large to fit in a single transaction.

-For more information, can checkout the [original proposal](https://github.com/ethstorage/W3IPs/blob/main/W3IPS/w3ip-3.md).
+For more information, you can checkout the [original proposal](https://github.com/ethstorage/W3IPs/blob/main/W3IPS/w3ip-3.md).

 ### Proposed APIs